 Switchgrass (Panicum virgatum) is considered a short-day plant with reproductive development strongly linked to day of the year (29).
 However, as part of its wide environmental adaptation across the eastern half of North America, its photoperiodicity has been predicted to differ by plant latitude of origin (30, 31).
 We previously found divergent Midwest and Gulf genetic subpopulations of switchgrass with distinct sets of environmental adaptations, in that both populations had distinct genetic variation associated with each of two fitness proxies, biomass and survival (32).
 The Midwest genetic subpopulation is primarily composed of individuals from the well-studied upland switchgrass ecotype (33, 34), while the Gulf subpopulation has individuals from the well-studied lowland ecotype and the phenotypically intermediate coastal ecotype (32).

 Here, we estimate the ways genetic effects on phenological timings depend on weather prior to the phenological event.
 To do this, we phenotype a diversity panel of hundreds of switchgrass genotypes from the Midwest and Gulf subpopulations for the timing of vegetative and reproductive development at eight common garden locations spanning 17 degrees of latitude.
 These gardens cover the majority of the latitudinal and climatic range of switchgrass and capture the most comprehensive picture to date of the environmental variation this species encounters.
 We define a number of ways phenological timings might covary with weather (@tbl-covar) and additional ways phenological timings might vary by site (@SI-info), then jointly re-estimate genetic effects on these timings at all eight sites using the set of these covariance types that significantly improved the modeled log-likelihood when included (@SI-info) (35).
-The method we use for effect re-estimation, mash, allows us to identify and specify multiple ways genetic effects may covary with the environment, and does not have a statistical bias in detecting genetic effects with the same or opposite signs (36).
-To confirm our genetic mapping of GxWeather, we compare our re-estimated genetic effects to mapping results from an outbred pseudo-F2 cross grown at the same sites.
-Our analysis allow us to describe the weather cues and genetic variation affecting phenology in two divergent natural populations of switchgrass.
+We use the Bayesian framework mash (multivariate adaptive shinkage), developed by Urbut et al. 2020, to refine effect size estimates from GWAS conducted for individuals at each of the eight sites. mash allows us to identify and specify multiple covariance structures among genetic effect estimates across sites, including structures that represent covariance in environmental variables of interest.
+Important to this work, mash does not have a statistical bias in detecting genetic effects with the same or opposite signs (36).
+To confirm our genetic mapping of GxWeather, we compare our posterior genetic effect estimates from mash to mapping results from an outbred pseudo-F2 cross grown at the same sites.
+Our analyses allow us to describe the weather cues and genetic variation affecting phenology in two divergent natural populations of switchgrass.

 Results